Anuga/vagrant-ubuntu-web-elastic/README.md

 Vagrant will automatically download a Ubuntu package, install and set it up for you.
 Vagrant will also run a bash script that will install the following software dependencies:

-* Apache 2.4.x, on the webserver.
+- Apache 2.4.x, PHP 7.2.x, on the webserver.
-* PHP 7.x, on the webserver.
-* Elasticsearch 5.2.x, on the Elastic servers.
+- Elasticsearch 6.x, on the elastic servers.
+- MongoDB 6.x, on the mongodb server.

-Pre-configured Elastic files are automatically copied and used so the servers will start and be up and running, and talking to eachother from the very first start.
+Pre-configured Elastic files are automatically copied.
+Pre-configured MongoDB files are automatically copied.